KIT-MRT/arbitration_graphs/docs/Tutorial.md

 Next, there is `environment_model.hpp`.
 You guessed it, it contains the environment model for the arbitration graph.
-In it, we store things like current positions of PacMan and the ghosts, the maze, several utility functions and other things required by the behavior components.
+In it, we store things like current positions of Pac-Man and the ghosts, the maze, several utility functions and other things required by the behavior components.

 The `cost_estimator.hpp` file will be relevant for a later task when we cover [cost arbitrators](./tasks/5_cost_arbitration.md).